Explore Our Lands

 Access

-There is a small parking area located at the gate that is big enough for two or three cars.
-The property is open for public access, which has been developed on the property via a 1.25-mile-long loop trail and partially covered gathering area.
+Please visit this property!
+It is open for public access, which has been developed via a 1.25-mile-long loop trail and a partially covered gathering area.
+There is a small parking lot located at the gate that can accommodate 2-3 cars.
 Find more information about this trail on Washington Trails Associations website.

 How to Get There